dragonflyoss/d7y.io/blog/2023-09-15-security-audit/index.md

 and fuzz testing on the gRPC handlers, the audit team was able to identify a variety of findings for the project to improve their security.
-In focusing efforts on high-level business logic and externally accessible endpoints, the Trail of Bits audit team was able to direct their focus during the audit and provide guidance and recommendations for Dragonfly2’s future work.
+In focusing efforts on high-level business logic and externally accessible endpoints, the Trail of Bits audit team was able to direct their focus during the audit and provide guidance and recommendations for dragonfly’s future work.

 Recorded in the audit report are 19 findings.
 Five of the findings were ranked as high, one as medium, four low, five informational, and four were considered undetermined.
 Nine of the findings were categorized as Data Validation, three of which were high severity.
-Ranked and reviewed as well was Dragonfly2’s Codebase Maturity, comprising eleven aspects of project code which are analyzed individually in the report.
+Ranked and reviewed as well was dragonfly’s Codebase Maturity, comprising eleven aspects of project code which are analyzed individually in the report.

 This is a large project and could not be reviewed in total due to time constraints and scope.